epadam/Machine-Learning-Tutorial-Demo-Resources/Machine_Learning.md

    * Ridge Regression (L2)

 It can easily see which component is more important, but hard to include interaction between features.

+* Don't use it unless the feature is pure independent.

 * Decision Tree